You’ll find Saint-Quentin tucked away in northern France’s Picardy region, where Gothic grandeur meets Art Deco charm in unexpected ways.

 You’ll wander cobblestone streets past recreated workshops showcasing watchmakers, potters, basket weavers, and saddlers.
 Each display features QR codes explaining the tools and techniques, while friendly volunteers share fascinating stories about daily life from 1860-1960.

-- France’s only Motobécane museum with 120+ vintage models
+• France’s only Motobécane museum — featuring 120+ vintage models showcasing the town’s industrial heritage

 Plan 2-3 hours for your self-guided exploration.
 Tickets cost €11 for adults, and audio guides make the experience even more interactive.